2005 in Konfrontacja Sztuk Walki

-The year 2005 is the second year in the history of the Konfrontacja Sztuk Walki, a mixed martial arts promotion based in Poland.
+The year 2005 was the second year in the history of the Konfrontacja Sztuk Walki, a mixed martial arts promotion based in Poland.
 In 2005 Konfrontacja Sztuk Walki held 2 events beginning with, KSW III: Konfrontacja.

 List of events

 KSW III: Konfrontacja

 KSW III: Konfrontacja was a mixed martial arts event held on January 15, 2005, at the Hotel Marriott in Warsaw, Poland.